Wireless charging has been around for a good few years now, but it's only recently that it's started to take off.

 Can I get wireless charging in my car?

-- A handful of car brands have begun to adopt wireless charging
+- Many car brands are adopt wireless charging

 - Safer way to transfer power to your phone.